bjackson1/streaming_counter/README.md

 # Scaling for Performance

+## Optimisation

+The solution is not been optimised in any way.
+The first avenue to performance scaling would be to review the codebase and supporting components:

+* Flask is used to provide the endpoints in naked format.
+Alternative higher performance options could be investigated
+* The code has some expensive operations, which could be potentially moved away from from main flow
+* If locking of the main dict becomes a bottleneck, then sharding and locking of individual dict objects may provide relief

+In addition to optimisation of the codebase, it is important to ensure that the most appropriate hosting solution is selected.
+At this point the solution is hosted on AWS Elastic Container Service using a `t2.micro` instance.

+## Distribution

 The PoC is built as a single instance that can be scaled only vertically (i.e. adding hardware/VM resources).

 A branch is provided in the repository called `sharding_spike` to demonstrate implementation of horizontal scaling through distribution of load based on a high performance hash of the subscriber_id.